whitehat92/web_hacking/README.md

 --> alias <comandname> = "<commandsyntax"
 --> source ~/<edited_profile_name>

+  <b> Some small bash scripting notes as well</b>
+  - if a word is on the directory or something:
+  -- if [ -d "word"] then echo "word is here";
+  -- (condition not true [! -d "word"] then echo "word not"

 Now, steps to think of before approaching a real target:
 - recon script in sh for general view
 - nikto for knowing what's in the url